 I have recently set up office in the attic- a quiet space with big windows, plenty of light, little distractions and access to a good, sturdy chair.
 It's where I write, answer emails and make business plans.
 I decided it was time to make the move when it became evident that the living room, despite its great big table and close proximity to the kitchen (my lab and sanctuary), just wasn't cutting it anymore.

 It was a good choice, especially because the attic is where I keep all my cookbooks, and for some reason, being around them, is proving to be a very inspiring journey down memory lane.
 There are times when I pull up a chair next to the bookcases, pick up a book I had forgotten about and suddenly remember why and where I bought it.
 It brings back good memories to open a book and find little notes, shopping lists or even stains left behind as proof of my kitchen adventures.
+If you asked me which of these cookbooks was my favorite, I'd probably have a very hard time giving you an answer because they're all very special.
+To me, they are so much more than just recipe collections bound with fancy covers.
+They are mementos of times and places in my life.
+I'd like to share a few random ones with you today and tell you why I love them so much.

 The first one is a sweet, Dutch book I was lucky enough to find in an antique shop.
 Its title is Gastvrouw zijn is een kunst, which basically translates to "Being a Hostess is an Art".
 The book breathes vintage elegance with its fine, French-style pen drawings and black and white photos of artfully set tables, proper utensils and tableware.
-It discusses things like serving a good apĂ©ritif (different types of sherries, port, madeira, marsala and vermouth are discussed), planning ahead so that you actually have very little cooking to do when guests arrive (an ossobuco is recommended, served with a 1953 Châteauneuf-du-Pape), what kind of party to have when, choosing the right wines at the right temperatures and serving them in the right glasses and even making sure that as a hostess we look our best (the hairdresser should never be seen as a luxury but as a necessity).
+It discusses things like serving a good apéritif (different types of sherries, port, madeira, marsala and vermouth are discussed), planning ahead so that you actually have very little cooking to do when guests arrive (an ossobuco is recommended, served with a 1953 Châteauneuf-du-Pape), what kind of party to have when, choosing the right wines at the right temperatures and serving them in the right glasses and even making sure that as a hostess we look our best (the hairdresser should never be seen as a luxury but as a necessity).

 I admit, the book is from 1960, but I remember having a good chuckle the first time I read it and realized just how old-fashioned I am when it comes to entertaining.
 Yes, I do serve six course dinners complete with matching wines and it goes without saying that I most certainly welcome my guests in my rather uncomfortable but oh-so pretty high heels!